IBM/eval-assist/README.md

 * npm
 * Python >= 3.10

+_Note: In this project, npm is used both as a task manager and as the package manager for the Next.js frontend app._

 ### 2. Install the dependencies

 The following command will install the frontend and backend dependencies.
 It will install frontend dependencies using npm.
 In addition, it will install backend dependencies by creating a virtual environment, activating it and using pip to install the dependencies.